eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.2.2 Wallet Unit authenticates the PID Provider or Attestation Provider

-As shown in figure 6, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.
+As shown in Figure 6, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.
 It also downloads all Attestation Provider Access CA Trusted List(s)See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for more information on these Trusted Lists.

 Note: It is not mandatory for each Wallet Unit to possess all PID Provider CA Trusted Lists, if there are multiple.
 Wallet Providers will choose which Trusted Lists they need to subscribe to, for example depending on the Member State(s) they are operating in.
 It is however mandatory to possess all Attestation Provider CA Trusted Lists, as Wallet Units must support all QEAA Providers and PuB-EAA Providers in the EUDI Wallet ecosystem.